Nepal Magazine

 The Nepal Magazine was a weekly national magazine published by Kantipur Media Group in Kathmandu, which also published Kantipur and The Kathmandu Post.
-The magazine focused on national socio-political matters of Nepal, with satirical pieces on current affairs and trends of the country, along with lighter stories of lifestyle and arts.
+The magazine focused on national socio-political matters of Nepal, with satirical pieces on current affairs and trends of the country, along with lighter stories on lifestyle and arts.
 Nepal had the country's largest circulation for a weekly news-magazine, according to the official data released by Press Council Nepal in 2016.
-Basanta Basnet was the Editor.
-After the COVID-19 pandemic in Nepal, Kantipur media group stopped publishing Nepal Magazine along with its other publications.
+Basanta Basnet was the editor.

+After the COVID-19 pandemic in Nepal, Kantipur media group stopped publishing Nepal Magazine, along with its other publications.

 History

 Nepal Magazine was established in 2000 as a fortnightly magazine.
-It had been covering political issues along with photo story, movie review, celebrity gossips and literature.
-Its two notable annual publication are Plus 2 College Ranking and Person of the year.
-Nepal was generally regarded as leading and influential nepali magazines, along with Himal Khabarpatrika.
+It covered political issues along with photo stories, movie reviews, celebrity gossip and literature.
+Its two notable annual publications were "Plus 2 College Ranking" and "Person of the Year".
+Nepal was generally regarded as a leading and influential Nepali magazine, along with Himal Khabarpatrika.

 Editors

-The magazine has been under five editors so far, Vijay Kumar Pandey, Tirtha Koirala, Kishor Nepal, Prashant Aryal, Sudheer Sharma, Narayan Wagle and Basanta Basnet [Editor].
+Past editors include Vijay Kumar Pandey, Tirtha Koirala, Kishor Nepal, Prashant Aryal, Sudheer Sharma, Narayan Wagle and Basanta Basnet.